openedx/edx-platform/doc/public/course_data_formats/course_xml.rst

           * `cohorted_discussions`: list of discussions that should be cohorted.
 Any not specified in this list are not cohorted.
           * `auto_cohort`: Truthy.
           * `auto_cohort_groups`: `["group name 1", "group name 2", ...]` If `cohorted` and `auto_cohort` is true, automatically put each student into a random group from the `auto_cohort_groups` list, creating the group if needed.
+     * - `pdf_textbooks`
+       - have pdf-based textbooks on tabs in the courseware.
+See below for details on config.

 Available metadata